patelabhishekk/Multi-user-file-transfer-application/README.md

 # Multi-User File Transfer Application

-A robust Java application that allows multiple clients to upload and download files from a central server concurrently.
+A simple yet robust Java application that allows multiple clients to upload and download files to/from a central server simultaneously.
+It uses Java sockets and multi-threading to handle concurrent connections efficiently.

 ## Features
 - Multi-threaded server handles multiple clients simultaneously